CastroForGeorgia/GA-5/content/_campaign/welcome-hub/introductions/example-introduction.md

 Once you share your introduction:

 * Someone from our team will reply and welcome you in!
-* You’ll get directed to a task or folder based on your interests.
+* You'll get directed to a task or folder based on your interests.
-* You’re officially part of the movement—let’s get to work.
+* You're officially part of the movement—let's get to work.

 If you need help, just ask in the [Help Desk Discussion](https://github.com/CastroForGeorgia/campaign/discussions/categories/help-desk), or reach out to a Neighborhood Lead listed in [leadership.md](./leadership.md).